Eleuterio Pagliano: Biography

 Other painters who joined Garibaldi were Giuseppe Sogni, Gerolamo Induno, Paolo Calvi, and Sebastiano de Albertis.
 His artworks too—including a portrait of Garibaldi and a six-meter-wide painting (pictured) of the disembarkment of Garibaldi and his “Hunters of the Alps” at Sesto Calende on Lake Maggiore—reflected his patriotic involvement in the Italian Wars of Independence.

 Later in his life, Pagliano became a teacher at the Brera Academy and counted among his pupils the painters Pompeo Mariani, Spartaco Vela, and Uberto Dell’Orto.

 Eleuterio Pagliano died in Milan at the age of 75.
-During his lifetime his paintings had failed to make a great stir; however, his reputation increased when, shortly after his death, an exhibition in his honor was mounted in Milan.
+During his lifetime his paintings had failed to make a great stir; however, his reputation increased when, shortly after his death, an exhibition in his honour was mounted in Milan.